civicrm/civicrm-dev-docs/docs/security/index.md

 ### Validation

 The most primitive way to sanitize untrusted data (as in the example above) is to throw an error when it does not conform to the expected format.

-Validation works well for data *inputs* which are of known (and simple) types, but can be much more difficult (and less effective) when used for *outputs* or complex data types.
+This works well for data of known (and simple) types, but can be much more difficult (and less effective) when used for complex data types.

-Validation can also be used for *outputs*.
+Validation is very important for data *inputs*.
+Likewise, it's a good idea to use it for *outputs*, too.
 For example, when sending data to MySQL in a query, it's good practice to validate that integers are actually integers.

 ### Encoding (aka "escaping") {:#encoding}